AAF Preview: 10 College Football Stars in the Alliance of American Football

 Birmingham Iron: RB Trent Richardson (Alabama)

-Drafted No. 3 overall by the Cleveland Browns in the 2012 NFL Draft, Richardson rushed for 3,243 yards in his Alabama career.
+Drafted No. 3 overall by the Cleveland Browns in the 2012 NFL draft, Richardson rushed for 3,243 yards in his Alabama career.

 In 2011, his final collegiate season, Richardson ran for 1,679 yards and 21 touchdowns.
 He won the Doak Walker Award as the top running back in the country, finished third in the Heisman Trophy voting and helped the Crimson Tide win the BCS National Championship Game against LSU.